 The e-commerce industry in China can grow by at least another 15-20% because a third of the population does not have constant access to the Internet.
 Now the volume of online purchases in a country with a billion people is $1.2 trillion annually.

 - Buyers’ behaviour model.
 Chinese consumers love bright and rich user interfaces.
-Lots of buttons and red colour on a landing page are welcome for localisation in the Chinese market.
+Many buttons and red colour on a landing page are welcome for localisation in the Chinese market.

 - Shopping trends.
 China is the Asian cradle of esports: according to Statista, the country accounted for 19% of global industry earnings in 2019.
 Food delivery services are also popular.